MaheshChabukswar/sm_enterprises/README.md

 ## Week 5 (Days 29-35): Deployment and Final Touches

 - **Days 29-31: Deployment Preparation**

   - Prepare your application for deployment.
-  - Choose a hosting service and set up the environment.
+  - Choose a hosting service-container-container and set up the environment.

 - **Days 32-35: Deployment**
   - Deploy your application to the chosen hosting platform.